-Baby is about the size of a raspberry and he’s literally growing into his new skin.
-The optic nerves are developing to help him see, all his tiny organs are in place, while his head and spine have also formed.
-That little tail (his coccyx) has disappeared so he looks less like a tadpole.
+Baby is about the size of a raspberry and literally growing into their new skin at 8 weeks pregnant.
+The optic nerves are developing to help them see, all their tiny organs are in place, while their head and spine have also formed.
+That little tail (the coccyx) has disappeared, so they look less like a tadpole.
 And guess what?
 Your baby has skin.
 And in the next couple of weeks, those webbed hands and feet will be fingers and toes.

 Arms and legs are lengthening, and the elbows, wrists and ankles are beginning too.
 What a busy week for such a little person.

-Changes in you and your body at 8 weeks pregnant
+What happens to your body at 8 weeks pregnant?